-Before you start debating over shaker-style vs. raised panel doors or maple vs. cherry, you need to make a few other important decisions to pick the right cabinets for your kitchen.
-Cabinets, on average, will account for 50 percent of your remodeling costs, so make these dollars count.
+Before you start debating over shaker-style vs. raised panel doors or maple vs. cherry, you need to make a few important decisions to pick the right kitchen cabinets.

 On the other end of the spectrum, there is custom cabinetry.
 With custom cabinets, anything is possible.
-Because the cabinets are built to your kitchen’s precise measurements, you can utilize every square inch of space to its maximum potential.
+Because the cabinets are built to your kitchen’s precise measurements, you can utilize every square inch of space.
 Want a pull-out pet feeding station or a special lifting hinge so your stand mixer can rise out of the base cabinet with ease?
-It’s all doable.
+With custom cabinetry, it’s all doable.
 Keep in mind that these cabinets are labor intensive, much more expensive, and usually take a few weeks (or months) to complete.

 Then there’s the happy medium: semi-custom cabinets.
 These are stock cabinets with additional sizing and detailing options, and they are the most popular cabinetry choice.
 Interested in a deeper or higher cabinet than what comes stock?
-Looking for more accessory options.
-This is usually possible with semi-custom cabinetry.
+Looking for more accessory options?
+These are usually possible with semi-custom cabinetry.

-Another important consideration when it comes to budget is what quality of cabinets you want.
-All cabinets–stock, custom, and semi-custom–come in varying levels of quality.
-For most home remodelers, if they are making an investment in upgrading the kitchen, even if it is for resale, there are certain expectations that kitchen cabinets will be durable enough to last many years.
+Another important consideration when it comes to budget is what quality of cabinetry you want.
+All cabinets (stock, custom, and semi-custom) come in varying levels of quality.

 A few basic things to look for in a higher quality cabinet: drawers should be well-built with either dovetail joinery or a metal box, not stapled particleboard.
 Doors should have solid wood frames surrounding a solid wood or plywood panel, again, not particleboard.
 The walls of the cabinets should be at least ½-inch thick.
 Quality cabinets should come with at least a five-year manufacturer’s warranty.

-Now that you’ve set your budget and decided on the type of cabinets that will fit that budget, you can plan your layout and make the aesthetic and accessorial choices that will give you the kitchen of your dreams.
+Now that you’ve set your budget and decided on the type of cabinets that will fit that budget, you can plan your layout and make the aesthetic and accessorial choices that will help you achieve the kitchen of your dreams.

-If you are planning to resell your home soon, you may choose to go with a more classic cabinet-door style, such as shaker or raised panel in a white or cherry color.
+If you are planning to sell your home soon, you may choose a more classic cabinet-door style, such as shaker or raised panel in a white or cherry color.
 If you live in a mid-century, modern home, a slab-style door with a stainless-steel finish may be more to your liking.
-Because there are so many options, even in stock cabinetry, it can be helpful to bring sample doors back from the showroom with you so you can see exactly what the material looks like in your home, in different lighting, and in contrast to your wall and floor colors.
+Because there are so many options, even in stock cabinetry, it can be helpful to bring sample doors back from the showroom so you can see exactly what the material looks like in your home, in different lighting, and in contrast to your wall and floor colors.

 While they will increase the cost of your cabinets, accessories like built-in spice racks, hidden towel storage, tray dividers, knife blocks, and cutting board pullouts are all fabulous for functionality.